0zedd/Portfolio/README.md

 # Portofolio

-> Project is a welcome message to microverse
+> Project is about a mobile version of a portofolio.

 ## Built With

 - HTML, CSS
-- Frameworks
+- Figma
 - NPM , STYLELINT, LIGHTHOUSE

 ## Live Demo (if available)